Sebastian Fries, PhD, President & CEO

 Vincent Melito, Group Director of Facilities & Site Operations

-With more than 24 years’ experience in design, construction and facilities management, as well as international business Vincent Melito has had a long-standing career with positions at illustrious organizations such as NatWest Bank, British Airways, Tiffany & Co., and now International House.
-His design and construction experience varies from residential design, luxury retail, commercial real estate, health & wellness and hospitality design, and his graduate studies focused on environmental design in the corporate workplace.
-He has worked on numerous LEED-certified projects and energy-reducing initiatives with the overall goal of reducing the impact on the global environment.
-At I-House, Vincent manages the day-to-day operations and facilities management for both the North and South buildings, comprising of over 300,000 square feet of dormitory and resident meeting and dining spaces.
-His team of over 35 dedicated and experienced staff maintains the overall appearance and functionality of the I-House facilities, as well as the management of Resident & Guest Services.
-His team also manages the vendor relationships with over 14 dedicated facility service providers, including the Resident Dining service vendor, AVI.
-Vincent holds a degree in Architecture from New York Institute of Technology, and has completed Graduate studies at Adelphi University and Harvard Graduate School.
+Vincent Melito holds a degree in Architecture from New York Institute of Technology and has completed Graduate studies at Adelphi University and Harvard Graduate School.
+With 29 years of experience in Design, Construction, Facilities Management and International Business, Vincent’s career includes positions at illustrious organizations such as NatWest Bank, British Airways, Tiffany & Co. and now, International House.
+His design and construction experience varies from residential design, luxury retail, commercial real estate, health & wellness and hospitality design, and his graduate studies focus on environmental design in the corporate workplace.
+He has worked on numerous LEED certified projects and energy reducing initiatives with a continued interest in driving sustainability for the global environment.
+In his current role, Vincent manages the day to day operations, facilities & project management for both the North and South buildings, comprising of over 340,000 square feet of dormitory and resident meeting and dining spaces.
+His team of over 30 dedicated and experienced staff maintain the overall appearance and functionality of the I-House facilities, as well as the management of Public Safety and Resident & Guest Services.
+His team also manages the vendor relationships with over 14 dedicated facility service providers, including the Resident Dining Services vendor.
+Vincent and his wife, Aracelis, reside on Long Island, NY and have two daughters currently attending college.

 Lorraine Pirro, MA, LCSW, Director of Global Health & Wellness Services